gflarity/nervous_plugin_filesystem_usage/README.md

 # About

-This is a plugin for memcached which can be used to monitor filesystem usage (%).
+This is a plugin for Nervous which monitors filesystem usage (%).